learn-py4web/learn-py4web.github.io/unit1.md

 # Unit 1: Installing py4web, and editing code

-In this unit, we learn how to install py4web, and how to edit its files via either Visual Studio Code or PyCharm, two sophisticated Python editors.
+In this unit, we learn how to install py4web, and how to edit its files via Visual Studio Code, which allows for easy editing and debugging.
+You can also enable [GitHub Copilot](https://copilot.github.com/), which understands py4web pretty well, by enabling the (Copilot extension)[https://marketplace.visualstudio.com/items?itemName=GitHub.copilot] in VSCode.

 ## Resources